You want more customers. Right?

 Do you know when consumers are intrigued to leave a good review?
 When they genuinely like not only the company they will leave a good review for, but when they like the people running the company.

-Social media is your pathway to building meaningful relationships with your customer base.
-Creating solid, interactive content on your Instagram, Twitter, Facebook or anything else these days can give your company a personality that makes you more attractive.
+Social media marketing is your pathway to building meaningful relationships with your customer base.
+Creating solid, interactive content on your Instagram, Twitter, Facebook or anything else these days gives your company a personality that makes you more attractive.

-Posting comical things (in good taste) or creating interesting conversation and interacting with those who respond will organically leave a good impression for all those involved.
-You could even find a way to tactfully get people to leave some great reviews through the social media outlet.
+Posting comical things (in good taste) or creating interesting conversations and interacting with those who respond will organically leave a good impression for all those involved.
+When people are connected to and involved with your business, they’re more likely to post a review.
+You could even find a way to tactfully get people to leave a number of reviews through the social media outlet.

 Keep Your Integrity